Reagan Doctrine: End of the Cold War

+Views

-Margaret Thatcher's view
+Margaret Thatcher

 Among others, Margaret Thatcher, Prime Minister of the United Kingdom from 1979 to 1990, credited the Reagan Doctrine with aiding the end of the Cold War.
 In December 1997, Thatcher said that the Reagan Doctrine "proclaimed that the truce with communism was over.
-The West would henceforth regard no area of the world as destined to forego its liberty simply because the Soviets claimed it to be within their sphere of influence.
+The West would henceforth regard no area of the world as destined to forego [sic] its liberty simply because the Soviets claimed it to be within their sphere of influence.
 We would fight a battle of ideas against communism, and we would give material support to those who fought to recover their nations from tyranny".

+Controversies

 Iran–Contra affair

 U.S. funding for the Contras, who opposed the Sandinista government of Nicaragua, was obtained from covert sources.
 Congress did not authorize sufficient funds for the Contras' efforts, and the Boland Amendment barred further funding.
 In 1986, in an episode that became known as the Iran–Contra affair, the Reagan administration illegally facilitated the sale of arms to Iran, the subject of an arms embargo, in the hope that the arms sales would secure the release of hostages and allow U.S. intelligence agencies to fund the Contras.